apache/apisix-website/blog/en/blog/2021/10/13/celebrating-300-contributors-of-apisix.md

 date: 2021-10-13
 keywords:
 - Apache APISIX
+- API Gateway
 - contributor
 - milestone
-description: The Apache APISIX community has reached a new milestone, surpassing 300 contributors worldwide to projects related to Apache APISIX!
+description: The API Gateway Apache APISIX community has reached a new milestone, surpassing 300 contributors worldwide to projects related to Apache APISIX!
-tags: [Events]
+tags: [Community]
 ---

 > The Apache APISIX community has reached a new milestone of 300 contributors worldwide to projects related to Apache APISIX!
 Only 3 months have passed since the Apache APISIX main repository reached the [200 contributor milestone](https://apisix.apache.org/blog/2021/07/06/celebrate-200-contributors/)!
 Thank you to the community contributors for their outstanding contributions in all aspects of code, documentation, operations, and more.